My North Korea Travel Experience: 4 Days in Secretive DPRK

 Pretty much every bit of the reported $30-40 million from tourism will go directly to the regime and let’s face it, there is no distribution of the wealth going on here, it will be held ever so tightly in the iron fist of DPRK’s “Dear Leader.”

-As with anything you spend money on, it’s best to make the decision whether you are happy with what you are funding.
+As with anything you spend money on, it’s best to decide whether you are happy with what you are funding.
 Visiting North Korea once is enough for me, but I understand and appreciate the criticisms of this particular topic.

 Arriving in Dandong, China (The Day Before North Korea)